ancantu/SCICLD2019/docs/docker_containers/docker_containers.md

   - [Debian](https://docs.docker.com/install/linux/docker-ce/debian/)

 ### Docker Hub Account
-You'll want to create a dockerhub account in order to easily share your containers with other researchers.
+You'll want to create a Docker Hub account in order to easily share your containers with other researchers.
 To create an account, go to <https://hub.docker.com/>, click `Sign up for Docker Hub`, and create a username/password to associate with your email.

 Typically, accessing the docker daemon requires root or to be in the docker group.
-For the purposes of this introduction, we can simply do everything as the root user:
+For the purposes of this introduction, we can simply do everything as the root user.
+Login to your virtual machine and switch to the root user:
 ```
+ssh $USERNAME@$IP_ADDRESS
-$ sudo su - root
+sudo su - root
 ```

 Make sure you can access the docker daemon; you can verify this by checking the version: